RTEMS/rtems-docs/c_user/rate_monotonic_manager.rst

 are not being met.

 The information reported can be used to determine the "hot spots" in the application.
-Given a period’s id, the user can determine the length of that period.
+Given a period's id, the user can determine the length of that period.
 From that information and the CPU usage, the user can calculate the percentage of CPU time consumed by that periodic task.
-For example, a task executing for 20 milliseconds every 200 milliseconds is consuming 10 percent of the processor’s execution time.
+For example, a task executing for 20 milliseconds every 200 milliseconds is consuming 10 percent of the processor's execution time.
 This is usually enough to make it a good candidate for optimization.